Not the destination but the human

 Final Remarks

 Here was a sneak peek at six common birds of Australia.
 As you venture out yourself, be mindful of the principles of Leave No Trace.
 Plan ahead, be considerate of others, and watch where you step, for you wouldn’t want to ruffle any feathers.
-Lastly, while photos do serve as meaningful keepsakes, you will only fully experience the moment when you set aside the camera and enjoy the experience without distraction, particularly when you are meeting the quirky birds of Australia.
+Lastly, while photos do serve as meaningful keepsakes, you will only fully experience the moment when you set aside the camera and enjoy the experience without distraction, particularly when you are meeting the quirky, charismatic birds of Australia.

 I hope you enjoy, and I look forward to sharing more unofficial wonders with you.
 Until next time, keep your eyes skyward and your snacks guarded.
 Happy birding!